getsentry/sentry/docs/quickstart/index.rst

     # If you're using Postgres, and kept the database ``NAME`` as ``sentry``
     $ createdb -E utf-8 sentry

+    # alternatively if you're using MySQL, ensure you've created the database:
+    $ mysql -e 'create database sentry'

 Once done, you can create the initial schema using the ``upgrade`` command: